-This unit examines pastoral and prophetic preaching traditions and practices.
+This unit examines traditions and practices of pastoral preaching.
 A particular focus will be the practice of sermon preparation and presentation, with an emphasis on developing “pastoral listening” skills, utilizing resources, and developing a self-critical faculty.
 Crafting sermons and the art of preaching are examined using both student-prepared and model sermons.
-Topics examined include: contextual preaching; involving the congregation in preaching; plagiarism; the role of scripture, theology, reflection, interpretation, prayer and experience in preaching.
+Topics examined include: contextual preaching; theological underpinnings of the context; involving the congregation in preaching; plagiarism and integrity; the role of scripture, theology, reflection, interpretation, prayer and experience in preaching.

 Unit Code: DP9024S

 Unit Level: Postgraduate Elective

 Delivery Mode: Face to Face

 Proposing College: Stirling Theological CollegeShow when this Unit is running